Archytas: Works

 A reconstruction of Archytas' flying dove (5th c.
 B.C.), in Kotsanas Museum of Ancient Greek Technology, Athens, Greece.

-Later tradition regarded Archytas as the founder of mathematical mechanics.
+Later tradition regarded Archytas as the founder of rational and mathematical mechanics.
 Vitruvius includes him in a list of twelve authors who wrote works on mechanics.
 T.N.
 Winter presents evidence that the pseudo-Aristotelian Mechanical Problems might have been authored by Archytas and later mis-attributed to Aristotle.

-Tradition also has it that Archytas built a mechanical flying dove.
+Archytas invented a baby rattle and the ratchet (raganella in Italian or tree frog), and is credited with inventing the screw and the pulley.
+Tradition also has it that Archytas the so-called "Archytas's flying dove", a mechanical flying dove.
 The sole mention of this from antiquity comes some five centuries after Archytas, when Aulus Gellius discusses a report by his mentor Favorinus:

 Archytas made a wooden model of a dove with such mechanical ingenuity and art that it flew; so nicely balanced was it, you see, with weights and moved by a current of air enclosed and hidden within it.
 About so improbable a story I prefer to give Favorinus' own words: "Archytas the Tarentine, being in other lines also a mechanician, made a flying dove out of wood.
 Whenever it lit, it did not rise again."

 Aulus Gellius views the reporting of the tradition as problematic, since it spreads implausible beliefs even if accompanied by skepticism.

+A lunar crater named after Archytas is the Archytas crater, characterized by the Archytas Rima, and a main-belt asteroid discovered in 1997: 14995 Archytas.